astropy/astropy/docs/units/quantity.rst

 Addition and Subtraction
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Addition or subtraction between `Quantity` objects is supported when their
+Addition or subtraction between :class:`~astropy.units.quantity.Quantity`
-units are equivalent (see `Unit` documentation).
-When the units are equal,
+objects is supported when their units are equivalent (see `Unit`
-the resulting object has the same unit
+documentation).
+When the units are equal, the resulting object has the same
+unit

     >>> 11*u.s + 30*u.s
     <Quantity 41 s>